zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 The practice of DevOps aims to seamlessly integrate such quality control workflows into the development workflow.
 When you use Github for code versioning, you can use Github Actions as a tool that can orchestrate these code quality checks.
-Github Actions enables you to define workflows in `yaml` files.
+Github Actions enables you to define workflows in 'yaml' files.
 A 'workflow' is a recipe of instructions that you would like to run at a given time.

 'Workflows' can be equipped with triggers that define when it should run.
 Your workflow could run, for example, when someone makes a